But, First Me

 There is currently a lack of comprehensive medical apps that encompass all essential services, such as doctor consultations, health screenings, in-clinic appointments, care programs, free assessments, and informative content in a unified platform.

-Although we identified two apps that feature women's health pages, they still fall short of offering a holistic solution on a
+Although we identified two apps that feature women's health pages, they still fall short of offering a holistic solution on a single page.

 Pharmeasy provides all the lab tests done concerning women's health in their 'Women's Care' page

-Apollo 24/7 does not have a women-centric health page but provides lab tests and doctor consultations.
+women-centric health page but provides lab tests and doctor consultations.

 -